-Once you have undergone both detox and psychiatric therapy at a drug rehab in Winchester, Nevada or an alcohol rehab in Winchester, Nevada, you are on your way to full sobriety.
-The best approach to ensure you do not relapse into substance misuse is by becoming a member of a support group.
+Once you have undergone both detox and psychiatric therapy at a drug or alcohol rehab in Winchester, you are on your way to full sobriety.
+The best approach to ensure you do not have a setback is by becoming a member of a support group.
 These groups offer you a shoulder to lean on and a chance to see how others are coping after years of drug dependence.

 Alcoholics Anonymous (AA) Meetings